 If you are in ChexSystems, you can boost your score with better banking habits.
 That includes not overdrawing your account on a regular basis and paying fees on time.
 Improving your credit can also work in your favor since ChexSystems takes your credit history into account.

-What to Do If You Can’t Open a New Account
+What to Do If You Can’t Open a New Bank Account

-Establishing a positive debit and credit history can take time.
+Establishing a positive credit and debit history can take time.
 And lower-income Americans in particular have had a hard time getting approved for new accounts once they’re in ChexSystems.
 If you can’t open a traditional checking account, however, you might be able to apply for a second chance checking account.